European Union warns of "very critical situation" as drought threatens 60% of EU and U.K.

 Drought conditions are affecting about 60% of the EU and the U.K., exacerbated by climate-change driven record heat across Europe this summer, according to new research from the European Drought Observatory.

-Why it matters: Dry conditions are severely affecting energy production, agriculture and river transport, with countries including France, Spain, Italy and the Netherlands facing critical water shortages and riverbeds across Europe drying out.
+Why it matters: Countries including France, Spain, Italy and the Netherlands are facing water shortages and riverbeds are drying out across Europe.
+Dry conditions are severely affecting energy production, agriculture and river transportation.

-- It's also leading to "increased fire danger due to the lack of rain and the resulting dry vegetation, combined with high temperatures" the European Union's Copernicus Climate Change Service notes, as wildfires continue to burn across Europe.
+- There's "increased fire danger due to the lack of rain and the resulting dry vegetation, combined with high temperatures," the European Union's Copernicus Climate Change Service notes — as wildfires continue to burn across Europe.

-- With many European countries expected to experience continued dry conditions in August and September, it adds concern "to the already very critical situation," noted the European Commission's European Drought Observatory in July.
+Meanwhile, many European countries are expected to see continued dry conditions in August and September, adding "to the already very critical situation," noted the European Commission's European Drought Observatory in July.

-- It would also "exacerbate drought severity and the impacts on agriculture, energy and water supply," according to the Observatory.
+- This would "exacerbate drought severity and the impacts on agriculture, energy and water supply," according to the Observatory.

 The big picture: The European Drought Observatory examined data over a 10-day period toward the end of July and discovered that 45% of the EU's territory was under drought warning conditions by the middle of the month, while 15% was on "red alert" and in severe water deficiency.

-- In England, the regions of East Anglia, the southeast and the south faced their driest ever July as a historic heat wave struck, according to the U.K. Met Office.
+In the United Kingdom, where Met Office data shows the English regions of East Anglia, the southeast and the south faced their driest ever July as a historic heat wave struck, the U.K. Center for Ecology and Hydrology warned drought conditions would likely remain until October.

 What they're saying: "Droughts have become our summer reality," tweeted Virginijus Sinkevičius, the European Commission's Commissioner for Environment, Oceans and Fisheries, on Tuesday.